-BUS 515 Organizational Behavior and Leadership (3)
+BUS 515 Organizational Behavior (3)

 This course focuses on the relationships of individuals and groups within the organizational framework as it involves the nature, performance, and structure of organizational life.
-The course examines principles and methods in organizational behavior with special emphasis on integrating the Bible.
+The course examines theories of organizational behavior and leadership methods with emphasis on integrating biblical principles.